 - Is it a desperate claw at the sinking ship that is network television?
 CBC is promising a look at Justin Trudeau that has never been done before.

-- How tolerant are you with picky eaters?
+- How tolerant are you of picky eaters?
 Would you buy them this?

-Here’s my parting shot.
-Because I’m grateful for life today.
+Here’s my parting shot…because I’m grateful for life today.
 And that my kid in the back seat is okay.
-She’s almost 18 but, like most parents, she’s still this kid to me.
+She’s almost 18.
+Like most parents, she’s still this kid to me.

 Hug everyone you love today.
 Happy Weekend.